smafira-bf3r/smafira-st/index.md

-# SMAFIRA Annotation Task: Assessing the similarity of the research goal
+# SMAFIRA Annotation Task: <br> Assessing the similarity of the research goal

 Some countries have strict legislation regarding the authorization of animal testing.
   For instance,   some require that researchers should comply with the so-called